The Brain: The Key to Our Fight Against Obesity

 Treatment with semaglutide was associated with reductions in both A1c (-0.77%; P < .001) and body weight (-4.7 kg; P < .001) at 6 months of treatment.
 These reductions were maintained for up to 3 years and, in particular, in those patients with higher adherence to the therapy.

-GLP-1 RAs such as semaglutide are most effective when it’s used alongside lifestyle changes, such as increased exercise and eating a healthy diet, we also believe that medication alone is not the best approach – a healthy lifestyle is also important.
-Our patients receive personalized nutrition and fitness advice from a dedicated health coach, to help them develop and stick to a healthy lifestyle plan – for better glucose control, and help keep the weight off sustainably.
+GLP-1 RAs such as semaglutide are most effective when it’s used alongside lifestyle changes, such as increased exercise and eating a healthy diet.
+Medication alone is not the best approach – a healthy lifestyle is also important.